arnaudmeng/dntap/README.md

 ```

 If **Trinity** install location is `/usr/local/trinityrnaseq-Trinity-v2.4.0/Trinity`
-Simply remplace the absolute path location in the `dntap_config.yaml` as follow:
+simply remplace the absolute path location in the `dntap_config.yaml` as follow:
 ```h
 trinity: /usr/local/trinityrnaseq-Trinity-v2.4.0/Trinity
 ```